Business Investor Stream Interim Process

 Once a complete FIP Nomination Application has been received, a confirmation letter will be provided.
 The FIP Nomination Application will be assessed according to FIP and MPNP criteria.
 The MPNP will conduct a thorough assessment of your complete application when it is received, including your Farm Business Plan and designated Third Party report (if requested) verifying your net worth and source of funds.
 The MPNP will invite you for an interview to discuss your Farm Business Plan and other aspects of your application, as required.

-Complete a Deposit Agreement If you are approved for nomination, you will be instructed to sign a Deposit Agreement and send a deposit of CAD$75,000 to the Manitoba Development Corporation.
+Complete a Deposit Agreement If you are approved for the nomination, you will be instructed to sign a Deposit Agreement and send a deposit of CAD$75,000 to the Manitoba Development Corporation.

 6. Apply for Permanent Residence